 In 2021, Pittsburgh, PA had a population of 2.37M people with a median age of 42.8 and a median household income of $65,894.
 Between 2020 and 2021 the population of Pittsburgh, PA grew from 2.32M to 2.37M, a 1.81% increase and its median household income grew from $61,969 to $65,894, a 6.33% increase.

 The 5 largest ethnic groups in Pittsburgh, PA are White (Non-Hispanic) (84.3%), Black or African American (Non-Hispanic) (7.98%), Two+ (Non-Hispanic) (2.91%), Asian (Non-Hispanic) (2.48%), and White (Hispanic) (0.897%).

 None of the households in Pittsburgh, PA reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

 98% of the residents in Pittsburgh, PA are U.S. citizens.

-The largest universities in Pittsburgh, PA are University of Pittsburgh-Pittsburgh Campus (9,942 degrees awarded in 2019), Carnegie Mellon University (5,348 degrees), and California University of Pennsylvania (3,603 degrees).
+The largest universities in Pittsburgh, PA are University of Pittsburgh-Pittsburgh Campus (9,832 degrees awarded in 2021), Carnegie Mellon University (5,381 degrees), and Duquesne University (2,751 degrees).

-In 2019, the median property value in Pittsburgh, PA was $165,900, and the homeownership rate was 68.2%.
-Most people in Pittsburgh, PA drove alone to work, and the average commute time was 26 minutes.
+Most people in Pittsburgh, PA drove alone to work, and the average commute time was 26.8 minutes.
 The average car ownership in Pittsburgh, PA was 2 cars per household.